-"What the heck is a life coach," is one of the most common questions I get other than “Why don’t we have any good snacks,” and “Where are my socks?”
+It used to be that “What the heck is a life coach,” was one of the most common questions I got other than “Why don’t we have any good snacks,” and “Where are my socks?”
 (These questions are from my kids – if you ask me these things I will NOT have a good answer to give you, though I could make something up that will amuse us both).
-Answering a question about life coaching is something that I can answer -- though what you need from a life coach will totally depend on you and your situation.
+But these days the phrase “life coach” is so five years ago that everyone’s kind of forgotten why they should bother with us in the first place.

 Different life coaches will, of course, have different approaches and training.
 A good one though will help you figure out whether you’d benefit from working with them before they charge you.
 It’s also important just to get a sense of whether you’re a good match, because personalities vary.
 Regardless of who you pick, or how much time you invest, you deserve to have the best life you can.
 Don’t just settle for “ok!”